Category Archives: Uncategorized

 Everyone should continue to, at least periodically, take classes from other instructors.
 It’s phenomenally helpful for me as a coach to see how other classes are structured, how other teachers cue and spot, what they do that seems to really work, what doesn’t, etc. I’ve learned more about teaching from being a student than I EVER imagined I would!
 If you’re in an area where taking someone else’s class will start WW3, try taking a class outside your usual discipline that won’t cause drama – ain’t nobody got time for that.

-There are always exceptions to every rule – the person who is ready to teach a year after touching a trapeze (they’re rare like unicorns, but I’ve met a few), the person who was BORN to teach beginners from day 1, the studio who has a rock-solid coaching program with great results that uses an alternative progression for it’s teachers, the person who – even AFTER 15 years of classes, 4 teacher trainings, and 6 years of assistant coaching – is still a le poo teacher.
+There are always exceptions to every rule – the person who is ready to teach a year after touching a trapeze (they’re rare like unicorns, but I’ve met a few), the person who was BORN to teach beginners from day 1, the studio who has a rock-solid coaching program with great results that uses an alternative progression for it’s teachers, the person who – even AFTER 15 years of classes, 4 teacher trainings, and 6 years of assistant coaching – is still having a routh time communicating ideas.

 As long as you teach (and especially the first few years), your students will school ya good.
 You’re never, ever done learning how to be a great coach, and I think an important part of that journey is being paired with the right students at the right time.
 So, if you’re a brand new coach setting off on your own, I urge you to think through your starting place carefully – “beginner” may not be where it’s at.
 Love and pull-ups, Laura